EspejoLuis/quantlib-rust/DevLogs/11_November.md

   - mutable `NPV_`.
 For same reason as before.
   - `calculate()` -> const.
 Decorates `calculate()` in `lazyobject` to check if the instrument is expired.

+## ☀️ 7 November 2025 - Friday

+### Financial Instruments - Implementation - Part IV

+- To consolidate all the info from previous day, reading [IRS example](https://www.implementingquantlib.com/2013/07/chapter-2-part-2-of-4-example.html) is very useful.
+Expecially the class diagram of the Swap class.

+- In the IRS, cash flows are pointers while term structure is a handle, because cash flows are inherently linked to the swap, they cannot be changed.
+On the other hand, you can use different curves to price the same swap.

+- Important points so far (will tackled later)
+  - How legs with different currencies are handled ?
+  - Is there clear separation:
+    - Data specifying the contract (info needed to define the cash flows)
+    - Market data (discount cuve)

 ## Pricing Engines

+Notes:

+- Important points (from old version of the book, maybe now they are fixed):
+  - How legs with different currencies are handled ?
+  - Is there clear separation:
+    - Data specifying the contract (info needed to define the cash flows)
+    - Market data (discount cuve)